Email Deliverability Β· Guide

 Q Should I use Instantly's root domain or a subdomain for sending?

-Use separate secondary domains rather than your root company domain or subdomains.
-Secondary domains (e.g., getcompanyname.com, trycompanyname.com) isolate outbound reputation from your main brand domain.
-Subdomains share the root domain's reputation in most spam filter evaluations, so they do not provide meaningful isolation.
-Register secondary domains at least two weeks before connecting them to Instantly and run full authentication and warmup before any outbound sends.
+Use separate secondary domains (e.g., getcompanyname.com) rather than your root domain or subdomains.
+Subdomains share root domain reputation in most spam filter evaluations and do not provide meaningful isolation.

 Stack covered.
 Now pick the right verification tool.